Why Women with a High-Achieving Personality, Big Lives, & Big Goals Secretly Struggle with an Unhealthy Relationship with Food (And How to Change It)!

 We operate with a unidirectional approach.

-We're strong women.
-We hold so much together.
+We’re strong women and hold so much together.

 We want to suck the marrow out of life!